 Unwinding Brian De Palma’s blatant enigma

 Brian De Palma is a filmmaker who has always attracted controversy.
-Not only does he attract it, he seems to openly encourage it, and that was certainly the case with Body Double, a lewd and violent thriller which set out to offend with the wry impudence of someone who is sick and tired of having the same old accusations levelled at them.
-Described by Paul Attanasio of The Washington Post as a movie that …”has been carefully calculated to offend almost everyone—and probably will,” the queerly elusive Body Double proved a huge commercial flop on the heels of the equally controversial and hugely successful gangster epic Scarface, managing a paltry $8,800,000 dollars at the US box office.
+Not only does he attract it, he seems to openly encourage it, and that was certainly the case with Body Double, a lewd and violent thriller which set out to offend with the wry impudence of someone sick and tired of having the same old accusations levelled at them.
+Described by Paul Attanasio of The Washington Post as a movie that “…has been carefully calculated to offend almost everyone — and probably will,” the queerly elusive Body Double proved a huge commercial flop on the heels of the equally controversial and hugely successful gangster epic Scarface, managing a paltry $8,800,000 dollars at the US box office.
 “Body Double was reviled when it came out,” De Palma told The Guardian in 2016.
 “Reviled.
 It really hurt.
 I got slaughtered by the press right at the height of the women’s liberation movement… I thought it was completely unjustified.
 It was a suspense thriller, and I was always interested in finding new ways to kill people.”

 With this comment, De Palma was referring to the movie’s most controversial scene, one that sees the elegant Deborah Shelton stalked and penetrated with a phallic drill in a moment deemed so shocking that Bret Easton Ellis referenced Body Double in his equally violent and controversial novel American Psycho, decadent protagonist Patrick Bateman admitting to having seen the film no less than 37 times (just take a moment to absorb that image).
 Like Body Double, Ellis’s novel was called out for its blatant depictions of violence against women and general misogyny, and when the book was finally adapted for the silver screen after years in production limbo, director Mary Harron focused more on the source material’s wit than it’s profound depictions of murder, describing Scarface scribe Oliver Stone, another controversial director initially tied to the project, as “the single worst person to do it.”
 Just imagine that movie in the hands of a director who gave us Natural Born Killers.

-Body Double is so indulgent that you’ll either love it or hate it.
+Body Double is so indulgent you’ll either love it or hate it.
 It’s not something you’ll watch passively time and time again.
 Criticism for the movie was mostly negative, due largely to a backdrop of women’s rights events, but others would praise the film from a technical standpoint.
-As was typically the case, long-time allies/rivals Gene Siskel and Roger Ebert would have opposing opinions.
+Typically, long-time allies/rivals Gene Siskel and Roger Ebert would have opposing opinions.
 Both were known detractors of the infamous slasher film, which Body Double, released towards the end of the sub-genre’s Golden Age, inevitably tapped into, and once again Siskel couldn’t help himself, writing, “When the drill came onto the screen, De Palma lost me and control of his movie.
 At that point ‘Body Double’ ceased to be a homage to Hitchcock and instead became a cheap splatter film, and not a very good one at that.”
 Known De Palma advocate Ebert had a very different opinion, stating, “Body Double is an exhilarating exercise in pure filmmaking.
 A thriller in the Hitchcock tradition in which there’s no particular point except that the hero is flawed, weak, and in terrible danger — and we identify with him completely.”

 Sam Bouchard: Don’t be so melodramatic.